Software Supply Chain Security 101

 Understanding your software supply chain is the first step toward effectively securing it.
 Keeping your software supply chain protected is a vital component to keeping internal information and sensitive customer data secure.
 As cyber threats and data breaches become more common, organizations must take action to assess and mitigate risk before it happens.
 When it comes to software security, a proactive approach is far more effective than a reactive approach.

-After completing a thorough risk assessment of their software supply chain, you’ll have a better idea of your application vulnerabilities—which makes it possible to better secure your software development lifecycle.
+After completing a thorough risk assessment of their software supply chain, you’ll have a better idea of your application vulnerabilities, making it possible to secure your software development lifecycle better.
 But you don’t have to do it alone.
 Software supply chain security solutions are designed to help businesses like yours continuously monitor for vulnerabilities and other threats.
 Choosing the right partner can help your teams focus on what matters most to their specific roles in the organization—instead of spending all of their time mitigating risk.

 Take the first steps toward finding the right software supply chain security solution today.